History of the Boston Bruins: Expansion and the Big Bad Bruins (1967–1979)

-Cheevers returned from the WHA in 1977, and the Bruins got past the Flyers in the semi-finals, but they were swept by the Canadiens in the Stanley Cup Finals.
-The story repeated itself in 1978—with a balanced attack that saw Boston have eleven players with 20+ goal seasons, still the NHL record—as the Bruins made the Final once more, but lost in six games to the Canadiens team that had recorded the best regular season in modern history.
+Cheevers returned from the WHA in 1976-77, and the Bruins got past the Flyers in the semi-finals, but they were swept by the Canadiens in the Stanley Cup Final.
+The story repeated itself in 1977-78—with a balanced attack that saw Boston have eleven players with 20+ goal seasons, still the NHL record—as the Bruins made the Final once more, but lost in six games to the Canadiens team that had recorded the best regular season in modern history.
 After that series, Johnny Bucyk retired, holding virtually every Bruins' career longevity and scoring mark to that time.

 The 1979 semi-final series against the Habs proved to be Cherry's undoing.
 In the deciding seventh game, the Bruins, up by a goal, were called for having too many men on the ice in the late stages of the third period.
 Montreal tied the game on the ensuing power play and won in overtime.
 Never popular with Harry Sinden, by then the Bruins' general manager, Cherry was dismissed as head coach but was later hired in the same capacity with the Colorado Rockies.

 At Madison Square Garden on December 23, 1979, just after the Bruins beat the New York Rangers 4–3, John Kaptain, a Rangers fan from New Jersey, stole Stan Jonathan's stick and hit him with it during a post-game scrum.
 When other fans got involved, Terry O'Reilly charged into the stands followed by his teammates.
 During the fight, Bruin defenseman and future NBC hockey analyst Mike Milbury famously pulled off Kaptain's shoe and hit him with it.
 O'Reilly, a future team captain, received an eight-game suspension for the brawl, while Milbury and McNab were suspended for six games and the entire team save for Cheevers was fined $500, while Kaptain was sentenced to six months in prison.
 In 2012, TSN named the fight, entitled "Milbury and The Shoe", as No. 4 on its Top 10 Craziest Hockey Moments.